-The Company's investment portfolio at December 31, 2013 and December 31, 2012 was comprised exclusively of debt securities.
+The Company's investment portfolio as of December 31, 2014 was comprised of debt securities and equity investments.
+The Company's investment portfolio as of December 31, 2013 was comprised exclusively of debt securities.
 The fair value determination for these investments primarily consisted of both observable (Level 2) and unobservable (Level 3) inputs.